Enigma Stick by Pascal Marc, Sugawara, and TCC Magic

 worldmagicshop says...

 Described as a cleverly designed gimmicked stick that can be used for multiple effects—from changes and productions to vanishes.
-Its versatility and robust construction were noted.
+Its versatility and robust construction were noted, making it a useful tool for performers who work with props.

 YinHoweMagic says...